solidnetwork-xyz/OCP-1Z0-819/README.md

         return "I can't believe this";
     }

-    default String staticMethod() { // this is a default method return concreteMethod();
+    default String staticMethod() { // this is a public default method return concreteMethod();
     }